Skip to main content

 Benefits

-• Automatic Z-axis offset calibration.
+• Automatic Z-offset calibration.

 • Overcomes temperature drift.